 Funding and Implementation Regulations

 The Funding and the Implementation Regulations provide the legal basis for all funding schemes of the SNSF.
-In their revised form (FR2016 and IR2016), they have been in force since 1 January 2016.

 Rules that apply to all funding schemes and procedures are governed by the Funding Regulations of the SNSF.
 They are based directly on the Federal Research and Innovation Promotion Act (RIPA).

 The Implementation Regulations contain detailed provisions that set out how the principles stipulated in the Funding Regulations are implemented for all funding schemes.
-Since 2 October 2019, new provisions regulating the employment of staff have been in force.

 1a) What do the Funding Regulations and the Implementation Regulations regulate?

 Principles and rules that apply to all funding schemes and procedures are governed by the Funding Regulations of the SNSF, which are based directly on the Federal Research and Innovation Promotion Act (RIPA).
 The Implementation Regulations contain more detailed provisions which also apply to all funding schemes and explain how the rules set out in the Funding Regulations are implemented.
 Provisions that are specific to individual schemes are governed by special regulations and call documents, such as, for instance, the Project Funding Regulations or the Sinergia Regulations.

 1b) Which regulations has the SNSF revised and when will the new regulations enter into force?

 The revised General Implementation Regulations for the Funding Regulations enter into force on 1 July 2022.
 Please note the following changes when applying the new regulations: